rphardy/rphardy.github.io/_posts/2026-02-27-Evaluating-a-Marketing-Campaign-in-SQL.md

     signup_percentage desc;
 ```
 Note also, we exclude gender and mailer-type combinations with populations less than 5, since:
-- A) This is too small a sample to draw meaningful inference from.
+- a): This is too small a sample to draw meaningful inference from.
-- B) Customers in this population could more easily be identified by their characteristics!
+- b): Customers in this population could more easily be identified by their characteristics!

 We're almost finished.
-Lets output some sets to allow future checking of any patterns in missing data that could be informative.
+Let's output some sets to check any patterns in missing data that could be informative, if needed later.

 Hopefully, all missing data in a future campaign will be missing at random, and missingness is not biasing our results.

 These sets will allow us to check whether this is true.

-If we weren't sure, we could assume our campaign customer details are true for the majority of customers, over our customer details data
+If we weren't sure, we could assume our campaign customer details are true for the majority of customers.
+Discrepancies with customer details data could be resolved by preferencing the campaign data.
-and provide a set tagging the missing data from this perspective
+To do this, we provide a set tagging the missing data from the perspective of the campaign customer information as the source of truth.

 ```sql